 6.0 Occupational Exposure Determination

-Each school and department shall evaluate the work environment to determine the actual and potential hazards, including biological hazards for HIV, HBV and other bloodborne pathogens.
+Each school or department shall evaluate the work environment to determine the actual and potential hazards, including biological hazards for HIV, HBV and other bloodborne pathogens.
 Each school or department that has positions classified as occupationally exposed as determined in Appendix A is required to prepare an exposure determination that includes the following:

 6.1.1 A list of all job classifications classified as occupationally exposed as determined in Appendix A in which all employees have occupational exposure.
 (Category I)